carinasauter/wwcode-august2016/README.md

 #### Step 3 — Run the Spark-and-Zeppelin image and check that it's working

 - Open a terminal/shell window.
-(For those using Docker Toolbox, this needs to be a Docker Quickstart Terminal window.)
+(For those using Docker Toolbox, this needs to be a Docker Quickstart Terminal window — if you've freshly installed Docker Toolbox, you should have one open from the installation process.)
 - Run this command (with the `<your zeppelin-data folder path>` replaced with your folder from step 2):

 ##### If you're using Docker for Mac or Docker for Windows, *not* Docker Toolbox: